The History of Inflight Dining

 Feeling blue for chips

 Since launching in 2000, JetBlue has been known for its free onboard snack selection but one particular item is its signature offering—TERRA Sweets & Blues potato chips.
 These interestingly colored chips are provided for the airline, but the business relationship between these two companies goes further than this snack bag.
 In 2015, JetBlue and the TERRA brand unveiled plans for the T5 Farm, a blue potato farm and produce garden at Terminal 5 (T5) at John F. Kennedy International Airport in New York City.
 At one point, each harvest produces 1,000 pounds of blue potatoes—though sadly the farm is shutting down.
-Despite that news, Jet Blue aims to be one of the most eco-friendly airlines in the world.

 The largest catering facility of its kind

 Today, Emirates holds the distinction of having the world’s largest flight catering facility.
 Located at Dubai Investment Park in the United Arab Emirates, the Emirates Flight Catering facility produces an average of 225,000 meals per day and more than 82 million per year.
 Its team of chefs is comprised of employees of 69 different nationalities who are experienced in every culinary tradition, from preparing sushi for Japanese routes to cooking regional curries for flights to India and beyond.
-Speaking of sizes, this destination has the largest Starbucks in the world.

 Farm freshness near the airport